dbanetto/uni/assign1/report.md

 3. No, since the primary key cannot be *null* this tuple is not a valid insert.

-4. ?Yes, since the primary key matches a valid tuple in the relation.

-4. ?No, even though the primary key matches on a tuple in the relation, but the rest of values do not match to the tuple.
+4. Yes, nothing will be removed even though it does have a partial match to a tuple in the relation.

 5. No, since the tuple is referenced by a `Pear` tuple in `PRODUCTS` relation, however this is dependent on how this situation is set to be resolved: either rejecting the